aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 ### Explore access

-Only active users with complete profiles and visibility enabled can use normal Explore.
+Only users with all of the following can Explore:

+* `Account.state = active`
+* `Profile.completion_status = complete`
+* `UserSettings.visibility_enabled = true`

-Restricted, banned, deleted, incomplete, and visibility-off users cannot use normal Explore.
+Restricted, banned, deleted, incomplete, visibility-off, and invalid-profile users cannot Explore.

+Users with invalid profiles also cannot appear in Explore.

 Guest Preview is not normal Explore and is governed by the Guest Preview Pool rules.